nutttaro/llms-txt-builder/readme.txt

 == Support ==

-For support, feature requests, or bug reports, please visit the plugin's contact the developer.
+For support, feature requests, or bug reports, please contact the developer.

 == Credits ==

-Developed for WordPress and WooCommerce communities to help AI models better understand website content and structure.
+Developed for the WordPress community to help AI models better understand website content and structure.

 == License ==